sourcegraph/sourcegraph-public-snapshot/doc/cody/quickstart.md

 ## Getting started with Cody extension and commands

 After installing the extension, the side activity bar will display an icon for **Cody**.
-Click this icon, and Cody's **Chat** panel will open.
-This interface is used to ask Cody questions and paste in code snippets.
+Click this icon, and Cody's panel will open.
+This interface is used to start a **New Chat**, run Cody **commands** or get access to releavnt resources.

 ![Cody icon in side activity bar ](https://storage.googleapis.com/sourcegraph-assets/Docs/cody-quickstart/cody-icon-vscode.png)

-Cody also supports **Commands** with VS Code.
+Cody supports **Commands** with VS Code.
 These are quick, ready-to-use prompt actions that you can apply to any code or text-based snippet you've highlighted.
 You can run a command in 3 ways:

 1. Click **New Chat** button, type `/` in the chat bar, and Cody will suggest a list of commands
 2. Right click > Cody > Select a command